What are Community Connections?

 My site needs multiple static IP addresses.
 Will you provide that?

-Google Fiber Community Connections are eligible to receive up to 5 Static IPv4 addresses (/29).
+Google Fiber Community Connections will receive Static IPv4 addresses (/29).

 What service-level agreement (SLA) does this service include?